dstackai/dstack/docs/docs/guides/apps.md

     for the app), feel free to add them to the `.gitignore` file.
 In this case, `dstack` will ignore them, even if you aren't using Git.

-If you configure a project to run dev environments in the cloud, `dstack` will automatically provision the required cloud resources, and forward ports of the dev environment to your local machine.
+If you configure a project to run apps in the cloud, `dstack` will automatically provision the required cloud resources, and forward ports of the app to your local machine.

 ??? info "Configuring projects"
     The default project runs apps locally.
 However, you can